-Therefore for this type of engine space an alarm which is audible and also visual shall be provided in the wheelhouse.
+For engine spaces an alarm which is audible and also visual shall be provided in the wheelhouse.
 A selection of detector models is available which can be connected to each other such that an alarm in the engine space also triggers an alarm in the wheelhouse.
 Advice on these types is available from the MCA.

-In essence a fire detector for engine spaces shall be fit for purpose and may be a combination of smoke and/or optical detectors connected by wire to a similar alarm in the wheelhouse.
+In essence a fire detector for engine spaces shall be fit for purpose and may be a combination of smoke and/or optical detectors which can be connected by wire or wirelessly to a similar alarm in the wheelhouse.